nik-rev/blog/content/blog/2024-08-21_linux_first_time.md

 ## Forced into Linux

-"Unfortunately", one of the requirements for the course was to use Linux.
+One of the requirements for the course was to use Linux.
 Odin Project didn't support Windows, only Mac and Linux at the time.
 I didn't have a Mac, so...

 It was an all-or-nothing situation.
 Either I use Linux, or I can't complete this course.
 Mind you, I had absolutely zero idea what a Linux was.
-I've only ever been using Windows before. (_and I didn't know much about programming either._)
+I've only ever been using Windows before. _And I didn't know much about programming either._

 But despite that fact, my curiosity got the best of me and I decided to try it out.

-Having zero idea that it will change my life, I followed their installation instructions for Ubuntu.
-It took me an entire day to install it, but after lots of pain I was able to do it (having never installed an operating system before :D).
+I followed their installation instructions for Ubuntu.
+It took me an entire day to install it, but after lots of pain I was able to do it.
+And I was pretty proud of myself!
+(Having never installed an operating system before :D).

 ## Descent into Madness